a2stuff/a2d/notes/testplan.md

 * Launch DeskTop, ensuring no windows are open.
 Edit > Select All.
 Verify that the volume icons are selected.

+* Launch DeskTop.
+Open a volume window.
+Drag a selection rectangle so that it covers only the top row of pixels of an icon.
+Verify that the icon is selected.

 ## Repaints